Sayil

-Sayil is a Maya archaeological site in the Mexican state of Yucatán, in the southwest of the state, south of Uxmal.
-It was incorporated together with Uxmal as a UNESCO World Heritage Site in 1996.
+Sayil was a pre-Columbian city built by the Maya people of the Terminal Classic period.
+It is located in the Mexican state of Yucatán, in the southwest of the state, south of Uxmal.
+Sayil, Kabah and Labna were incorporated together with Uxmal as a UNESCO World Heritage Site in 1996.

-Sayil flourished principally, albeit briefly, during the Terminal Classic period.
+Sayil flourished principally, albeit briefly, in the Terminal Classic period.
+The city reached its greatest extent c.
+900 and had a population of 10,000 with an additional 5,000–7,000 living in the surrounding area.
 A number of badly damaged monuments suggest that Sayil was governed by a local royal dynasty, with wealth among lineages based, at least in part, upon control of the best agricultural lands.
+The ruins of Sayil include a prominent example of monumental Puuc style architecture, the partially ruined Grand Palace of Sayil.

 Location

 The site is located in the karst limestone hills of the Puuc region of the northern Yucatan Peninsula.

 Sayil is located 7 km south of the contemporary Puuc archaeological site of Kabah, 5 km from in Xlapak and 5 km from Labna.
 It was built in a shallow valley among low, steep hills.

 The Puuc region that includes the site of Sayil possesses well defined wet and dry seasons and is characterised by a near absence of surface water due to the porous limestone bedrock.